aschnurp/Probensammlung/README.md

 // do not forget to locate the correct frontend folder first //

 ## Features
-- saving data in a comprehensive database with clinial backgound
+- saving data in a comprehensive database with clinial background
 - data validation rules that ensures data integrity
 - locally database access